-Our largest customer, PC-TEL, experienced a sequential decline in overall quarterly revenues of 42.2% for their quarter ended December 31, 2000 which resulted in a net loss for the quarterly period.
-For the quarter ended March 31, 2001 PC-TEL's reported revenues remained at the reduced level experienced in their quarter ended December 31, 2000 and they reported a larger net loss.
-If PC-TEL's revenues decline or remain at these reduced levels, we believe that our results of operations, particularly in the Wireline Products Division will be significantly and adversely affected.
+Our largest customer, PC-TEL, has reported a decline in overall quarterly revenues in recent periods.
+If PC-TEL's revenues continue to decline or remain at reduced levels, we believe that our results of operations, particularly in the Wireline Products Division, will be significantly and adversely affected.

 On October 17, 2000, PC-TEL announced that the U.S. International Trade Commission (ITC) voted to investigate trade practices involving certain host signal processing modems, also known as soft modems, arising from a complaint filed by PC-TEL alleging that Smart Link's solutions infringe PC-TEL's patents.
 Both PC-TEL and Smart Link are significant customers for us.
-Should our two customers fail to settle their dispute, the ITC could take action that could result in the loss of sales by us to Smart Link, disruption of our ongoing supply relationships and obsolescence of inventory specifically manufactured for Smart Link.
-Should our two customers arrive at a settlement that would increase our revenue concentration from PC-TEL, we would anticipate that it may result in our revenues, gross profit, gross margin percentage and net income decreasing reflecting PC-TEL's increased ability to negotiate lower prices due to higher sales volume and favorable negotiating position.
+On May 22, 2001, PC-TEL and Smart Link announced the settlement of all pending litigation matters between the two companies and the termination of the ITC's investigation.
+The press releases indicated that the parties agreed to cross license the patents asserted in the litigation matters.
+Should this settlement increase our revenue concentration from PC-TEL, we would anticipate that it may result in our revenues, gross profit, gross margin percentage and net income decreasing, reflecting PC-TEL's increased ability to negotiate lower prices due to higher sales volume and its favorable negotiating position.

-While we have been the sole supplier of the direct access arrangement, or DAA, IC used in PC-TEL's products, we anticipate that PC-TEL would consider alternative sources in the future in order to diversify its supplier base which would increase its negotiating leverage with us and protect its ability to secure DAA components.
+While we have been the sole supplier of the direct access arrangement, or DAA, IC used in PC-TEL's products, we anticipate that PC-TEL will regularly evaluate alternative sources of supply in the future in order to diversify its supplier base which would increase its negotiating leverage with us and protect its ability to secure DAA components.
 We have a volume purchase agreement with PC-TEL, but the agreement does not require PC-TEL to purchase any minimum number of units from us during fiscal 2001.
 We believe that any second source of DAA ICs for PC-TEL could have an adverse effect on the prices we are able to charge PC-TEL and the volume of DAA ICs that we sell to PC-TEL, which would negatively affect our revenues and operating results.